Valentine’s Day is slowly being redefined from a traditional ‘couples’ holiday to a celebration of love in all shapes and sizes.

 The red rose

-The colour red represents love and passion and the rose was also the favourite flower of Venus, the Roman goddess of love.
+The color red represents love and passion and the rose was also the favorite flower of Venus, the Roman goddess of love.

 3. Which ancient god is the plump cherub with the bow and arrow we see flying around on Valentine’s?

 He’s the son of Venus, the Roman goddess of love and beauty.
 His bow and arrow aren't just for show either, according to folklore he uses them to cast spells of love into our hearts.

 4. If you show your feelings easily, where do you wear your heart?

 The phrase originates from the Middle Ages when young people would draw names of their Valentine written on a piece of paper and then pin them to their sleeves for a week for everyone to see.

 5. Who was responsible for the St Valentine's Day Massacre in Chicago in 1929?